sublimelsp/LSP-gopls/README.md

 * Install [LSP][lsp-repo] and `LSP-gopls` from Package Control.
 * Restart Sublime.

+#### Go Mod Support

+To get proper support for Go.mod files and codelenses.
+It is recommended you install [Sublime Gomod][sublime-gomod] package for syntax highlighing and scoping.

 ### Configuration

 Open configuration file using command palette with `Preferences: LSP-gopls Settings` command or opening it from the Sublime menu (`Preferences > Package Settings > LSP > Servers > LSP-gopls`).